The bead model and limit behaviors of dimer models: The bead model as a universal limit for dimer models

 For a small $\sm$ and a fixed $\phi$, we have

 where the derivatives of polynomials $P$ and $Q_{\e{e}}$ without specified point are evaluated at $(e^c,0)$.
-For the first expansion, we used the fact that $Q_{\e{e}}(z,0)\equiv 0$ and therefore $\partial_1 Q_{\e{e}}=0$.
+For the first expansion, we used the fact that $Q_{\e{e}}(z,0)\equiv0$ and therefore $\partial_1 Q_{\e{e}}=0$.
 Therefore,

 When $x<0$, the rational fraction in the integral has a multiple pole at $w=0$ which is hard to evaluate directly.
-However the rational fraction is a $o(\frac{1}{w})$ when $|w|\rightarrow\infty$, and hence the sum of all residues in the plane is $0$.
+However, the rational fraction is $o(\frac{1}{w})$ as $|w|\rightarrow\infty$, and hence the sum of all residues in the plane is $0$.

-Let us bound the residues at the simple roots of $P$: $W_1(z),\dots,W_{d-1}(z)$ .
-We know already from \eqref{eq:P_root_Wj} that there exists $\epsilon$ such that for every $j\in\{1,\dots,d-1\}$, $|W_j(z)|\geq \epsilon$ for every $z\in\cercle$.
+Let us bound the residues at the simple roots of $P$: $W_1(z),\dots,W_{d-1}(z)$.
+We know already from \eqref{eq:P_root_Wj} that there exists $\epsilon$ such that for every $j\in\{1,\dots,d-1\}$, $|W_j(z)|\geq\epsilon$ for every $z\in\cercle$.
 By the same argument of compactness, there exists a constant $M>0$ such that for $\sm$ small enough,

-and therefore,
+and, therefore,

-Thus the contribution of these residues is negligible as soon as $x\leq -2$.
-In that case, we have:
+Thus, the contribution of these residues is negligible as soon as $x\leq-2$.
+In that case, we have

-Using the estimates \eqref{eq:estimQ} and \eqref{eq:estimd2P}, we find, using the same change of variable $z=e^{i\beta\sm\sqrt{1-\gamma^2}\phi}$ as above, that
+Using the estimates \eqref{eq:estimQ} and \eqref{eq:estimd2P}, we find, using the same change of variable $z=e^{i\beta\sm\sqrt {1-\gamma^2}\phi}$ as above that

-By Lebesgue's dominated convergence theorem, and by \ref{eq:estimQ} and \ref{eq:estimd2P}, the integral is asymptotic in the scaling limit $\sm\rightarrow 0$, $\sm \beta y\sqrt{1-\gamma^2}\rightarrow \xi$ to the following expression
+By Lebesgue's dominated convergence theorem and by \eqref{eq:estimQ} and \eqref{eq:estimd2P}, the integral is asymptotic in the scaling limit $\sm\rightarrow0$, $\sm\beta y\sqrt{1-\gamma^2}\rightarrow\xi$ to the following expression:

 and thus,